 These three examples highlight a growing trend of the Fair Work Ombudsman being increasingly prepared to use its enforcement powers against employers to rectify underpayment issues.
 These recent cases should be a timely reminder for all businesses, big and small, to be vigilant in making sure their payroll systems and other procedures are in order.

 To ensure your business is in order, take the time to review your policies and procedures relevant to your industry Award, as well as classification and pay rates, allowances, overtime and penalty rates.
 Workplace compliance is a tricky business – to ensure you don’t miss anything, let the experts take a look.
-Get in touch today with one of our employment law experts on 1300 565 846.
+Get in touch today with one of our employment law experts.